alekzanderx1/VolatilityPrediction-MLSys/README.md

 ## Project Structure

 * `src` is the folder containing the scripts for Metaflow and Flask apps
+* `src/dag_utils` is a custom package built to be used in metaflow pipeline
 * `Data` folde contains all the data, cleaned or  uncleaned used during various stages of the project
-* `notebooks` folder contains Jupter notebooks used to perform EDA and Data Cleaning
+* `notebooks` folder contains Jupyter notebooks used to perform EDA and experimental Model Training
-* `requirements.txt` file contains all Python libraries required to run the project, can be installed using pip.
+* `requirements.txt` file contains all Python libraries required to run the project, can be installed using pip

 ## Intructions to run pipeline locally